 Various music festivals are held regularly in the building including Iceland Airwaves, Reykjavik Midsummer Music, Dark Music Days, Reykjavik Arts Festival, Reykjavik Jazz Festival, Harpa International Music Academy, Sónar Reykjavík and Tectonics.
 Well-known Icelandic musicians who have appeared in Harpa include Björk, Bubbi, Stuðmenn, Nýdönsk, Of Monsters and Men, Múm, Hjaltalín, Mugison among many others.

 The Harpa residents, Iceland Symphony Orchestra, Icelandic Opera and Reykjavik Big Band nourish the halls with endless music.
-Múlinn Jazzclub plays weekly in Björtuloft, The Tin Drum appears montly in Kaldalón and Classical Sundays can be heard every week in Norðurljós or Kaldalón.
-Pearls of Icelandic songs, How to become Icelandic in 60 minutes, Reykjavík Classics and Icelandic Sagas delight our foreign visitors.
-The Upbeat, Ómkvörnin and Reykjavík Children’s Culture Festival are annual events and the music loving mouse Maxímús greets the youngest visitors at various occasions.
+Múlinn Jazzclub plays weekly in Björtuloft and Sunday Classics can be heard every week in Norðurljós or Kaldalón.
+How to become Icelandic in 60 minutes, Reykjavík Classics and Icelandic Sagas delight our foreign visitors.
+The Upbeat and Reykjavík Children’s Culture Festival are annual events and the music loving mouse Maxímús greets the youngest visitors at various occasions.

 At Harpa everyone can find something to enjoy.
 Welcome!